A Parade Of Snowy Systems Brings Snow, Wind And Cold | Weather.com

 Not only snow, but Arctic air will surge southward as well, causing temperatures to dive across the eastern half of the country.
 This, along with strong winds, will create dangerous wind chills for millions.

-A double whammy is expected in the Northeast.
-The first storm has caused flight delays and even some cancellations across the major metropolitan cities on the Interstate-95 corridor.
+The first storm that impacted the Northeast over the weekend caused flight delays and even some cancellations across the major metropolitan cities on the Interstate-95 corridor.

 image